Fisplay/procountor-php/README.md

 # procountor-php

-## Laravel installation
-- require with composer
-- publish configuration with: `php artisan vendor:publish --provider="Procountor\Laravel\ProcountorServiceProvider" --tag="config"`

----
-# !!
-WARNING !!

-This README is not up to date.
-This repository is a fork of https://github.com/Fisplay/procountor-php and not compatible with the original one.
+First and foremost, this repository is a fork of https://github.com/Fisplay/procountor-php and not compatible with the original one (and still under active development, no stable version yet).
+I'm still using most of the underlying resources, but everything around them is largely rewritten.

+## Credits

+Credit where credit is due, this project is based on other people's hard work.
+See the [original repositroy here](https://github.com/Fisplay/procountor-php).

-## My goals;
+## What's chamged?

+- No more hard dependencies.
+Loggers, HTTP clients, you name it, all injected & easily replaced.
+- Modernized test suite (uses [Pest](https://pestphp.com/))
+- PHP8 compatibility
+- Code is documented with phpdoc instead of generic comments (still WIP)
 - PSR compatible;
-    - [x] PSR-3 logger
+    - PSR-3 logger interfaces
-    - [x] PSR-6 cache interfaces
+    - PSR-6 cache interfaces
-    - [x] PSR-7 HTTP Message interfaces
+    - PSR-7 HTTP Message interfaces
-    - [x] PSR-17 HTTP Factories
+    - PSR-17 HTTP Factories
-    - [x] PSR-18 HTTP Clients
+    - PSR-18 HTTP Clients
 - Laravel compatible (can be installed as a Laravel package)
     - [x] ServiceProvider to register client
     - [ ] ServiceProvider to register resources (parital)